Brampton Transit: Bus rapid transit

 Züm is Brampton's bus rapid transit system.
 In order of each route initially opening, its first corridor, 501 Zum Queen was launched on September 20, 2010, and runs along Queen Street from Downtown Brampton to York University via Bramalea Terminal.
 It later branched out to add frequency to the route, with the 501A going along Highway 407 and the 501C beginning at Bramalea Terminal rather than Downtown Brampton, to York University (both branches were discontinued in 2024).
 502 Züm Main opened in 2011 and runs North & South along Main/Hurontario Street from Sandalwood Loop to Mississauga City Centre Transit Terminal (Square One).
 511 Züm Steeles opened in 2012 and goes east to west along Steeles Avenue, from Lisgar GO Station in Meadowvale, Mississauga, to Humber College Bus Terminal in Toronto via Sheridan College and Brampton Gateway Terminal.
 561 Zum Queen West opened in 2016 and operates service from Downtown Brampton to Mount Pleasant GO Station via Queen Street and Mississauga Road.

 505 Züm Bovaird opened in 2014 and went east to west along Bovaird Drive from Mount Pleasant GO Station to the Queen Loop at Goreway and Queen.
 A north-to-south extension along Airport Road to Malton GO station was opened in 2018, realigning the route while no longer servicing the Queen Loop.
-A branch of this route, 505A, opening in 2022, runs from Trinity Common Terminal to Viscount Station on the Pearson Airport Terminal Link Train.
+A branch of this route, 505A, opening in 2022, runs from Trinity Common Terminal to Viscount station on the Pearson Airport Terminal Link Train.
+As of June 29, 2026, the 505A Züm Bovaird branch has been removed, and has been replaced by an extension of the regular 505 Züm Bovaird branch to Viscount Station, no longer serving Malton GO Station.

-A proposed Zum Route along Chinguacousy Road will connect the Cassie Campbell Community Centre at Sandalwood Parkway, to Bramalea GO Station via Steeles Ave.
-It is expected to be in operation in the fall of 2024 to coincide with the opening of the Hurontario LRT.
-This corridor is also said to help alleviate overcrowding on the existing 4/4A Chinguacousy and Routes 11/11A/511/511A/511C along Steeles Avenue.
+A new Zum Route along Chinguacousy Road is currently under construction.
+It will connect the Cassie Campbell Community Centre at Sandalwood Parkway, to Bramalea GO Station via Steeles Avenue.
+It will also connect with the under-construction Hurontario LRT upon that line's opening.
+This corridor is being constructed to alleviate overcrowding on the existing 4/4A Chinguacousy and Routes 11/11A/511/511A/511C along Steeles.
 The routes are currently the 2nd busiest and 5th busiest, respectively.